 Summer born children (born between 1st April and 31st August) - St John's believes that each child is unique.
 Teaching staff will adjust and differentiate the curriculum to cater for all abilities within a year group and meet the individual needs of each child.
-If, however, a parent considers it to be in their child's best interests to start school in the term following their fifth birthday when they reach compulsory school age, they can make an application for a Reception place for the September after the child's fifth birthday.
+If, however, a parent considers it to be in their child's best interests to start school in the term following their fifth birthday when they reach compulsory school age, and wishes their child to start in REception rather than in Year 1, they can make an application for their child to be admitted out of year group, so that the child may join Reception in the September after the child's fifth birthday.
 Parents should discuss this with the school as soon as possible and must follow the process for the admission of children outside their normal age group detailed in Section 8.
+All requests will be considered but parents are advised to make an on-time application for a Reception place in the child's normal age group and to submit their request for admission out of year group at the same time.